Home 1941-1950 1951-1960 1961-1970 1971-1980 1981-1990 1991-2000 2001 - 2010 Timeline History Little Theatre

 This went on for eighteen years, and the fame of the lovely Pandora, locked from the sight of all men, became a legend.
 Letters came from all over the country begging for her hand in marriage, but Makeke refused them all.
 Among the suitors was the Young Chief, but he too, was refused.

 Then Anancy went to the Young Chief and offered to introduce him to Pandora but to do this he had to find out the tune that had to be sung to open Pandora's door.
 He transformed himself into a spider and hid near Makeke's house in the woods.
 He listened to the singing and caught the words and tune.
-But his voice was coarse and Pandora would not open the door to his song.
+But his voices was coarse and Pandora would not open the door to his song.
 He went to the blacksmith, as advised by the old witch that he met in the canefield, and asked him to drop some hot lead down his throat to make his voice sweet and melodious.
 Eventually he was able to sing the song, and Pandora, believing it was her mother's voice, opened the door and was caught in Anancy's net and transported to the house of the Young Chief.

 Later, Anancy, still exerting his wiles, told Makeke that if she went to the house of the Young Chief and called her daughter's favourite fruit, "Mackafat", she would find her daughter.
 There was a happy reunion.
 Makeke retracted her oath and bestowed her blessing on the young couple, and on the invitation of the Young Chief, went to the house to live with them.
 From that day to this, if there is any trouble in a house where the mother-in-law lives with her son-in-law and daughter, "Anancy cause it."